Skip to main content

 GEO stands for Generative Engine Optimization — the practice of optimizing your online presence so that AI search engines cite, recommend, and mention your business when answering relevant queries.

 Think of the difference this way: traditional SEO tries to get you the top result that users click on.
 GEO ensures you become the trusted source that AI confidently quotes when users ask questions.
+(The full SEO vs GEO comparison and 7-day plan covers how the two work together.)

 This is not a replacement for SEO.
 It is a necessary addition.
 The research is clear: strong Google SEO performance tends to help with AI Overviews, but it does not guarantee visibility on ChatGPT, Claude, or Perplexity.
 The overlap between top Google links and AI-cited sources has dropped below 20%.
 You need both strategies working together.